-The Doyard family traces their roots in Champagne back to 1677 when a marriage license of Jean-Baptise Doyard showed “winegrower” as the occupation.
+The Doyard family traces their winemaking roots in Champagne back to 1677 when a marriage license of Jean-Baptise Doyard showed “winegrower” as the occupation.
 Maurice Doyard was the first in the family to make wine in Vertus under the Doyard label in 1927, officially signifying the domaine’s foundation.
-In 1979, Yannick Doyard took over the domaine, turning it into a beacon for precise, mineral-etched Champagne in the Côtes des Blancs.
-Today, Yannick’s son Guiillaume is at the helm, farming 10 ha of vineyards in Vertus and the Grand Cru villages of Le Mesnil, Cramant, Oger, Avize and Aÿ.
-The viticultural philosophy employed by the domaine is a ‘non-dogmatic’ approach to biodynamic farming with absolutely no herbicides or pesticides used.
-Most of the vineyards are worked by horse and yields are intentionally kept low, adding to the focused intensity that defines the house style.
-In the cellar, state of the art double banked Coquard PAI presses are employed to get the cleanest and most delicate juice possible and every parcel is vinified separately.
-All of the wines undergo very long lees aging — a minimum of 48 months on all cuvées, lending a vinous quality to the wines that have become the envy of Vertus.
-Every single decision made in the vineyard and cellar are geared toward making the most expressive, terroir focused Champagne possible.
+In 1979, Yannick Doyard took over, turning it into a beacon for precise, vinous, mineral-etched Champagne in the Côtes des Blancs.
+Today, Yannick’s son Guillaume is at the helm, farming 10 ha of prime vineyards in Vertus and the Grand Cru villages of Le Mesnil-sur-Oger, Cramant, Oger, Avize and Aÿ.
+The domaine employs organic farming in the vines, with most of the vineyards worked by horse.
+Yields are kept very low, adding to the concentrated intensity that defines the estate’s style.
+In the cellar, state of the art double-banked Coquard PAI presses are employed to get the cleanest and most delicate juice possible and every parcel is vinified separately in barrel.
+All of the wines undergo very long lees aging before disgorgement — a minimum of 48 months on all cuvées — which truly sets them apart from much of Champagne and is a key component to achieve the incredible complexity and depth that is found throughout their magnificent lineup.